TheXamlGuy/NotificationFlyout/README.md

     </Grid>
 </controls:NotificationFlyout>
 ```
-5. In the UWP app project, add two icons (.ico) to the Assets folder.
-6. Replace the values of `IconSource` and `LightIconSource` with the paths of the icons that you have added to your Assets folder.
-7. Clean the UWP app project and then build it.
+4. Clean the UWP app project and then build it.

 ## Create a WPF project ##
 1. In Solution Explorer, right-click the solution node and select Add -> New Project.